1 Introduction to JShell

 The Java Shell tool (JShell) is an interactive tool for learning the Java programming language and prototyping Java code.
-JShell is a Read-Evaluate-Print Loop (REPL), which evaluates declarations, statements, and expressions as they are entered and immediately shows the results.
+It was introduced in JDK 9.
+JShell is a Read-Evaluate-Print Loop tool (REPL), which evaluates declarations, statements, and expressions as they are entered and immediately shows the results.
 The tool is run from the command line.

 Using JShell, you can enter program elements one at a time, immediately see the result, and make adjustments as needed.